jwnmoon/jwnmoon/README.md

-- 👋 Hi, I’m Jiwon, a sophomore studying CS at St Olaf college.
+- 👋 Hi, I’m Jiwon, a CS student at St Olaf College.
 - 📫 How to reach me : linkedin/in/jwnmoon